-Installation configuration files
+Module and theme configuration files

-config) enabled, you can import, export, and synchronize configuration in your site via Manage > Configuration > Development > Configuration Synchronization (
+With the Configuration Manager core module, you can import, export, and synchronize site configuration via Manage > Configuration > Development > Configuration Synchronization (

 If you're looking for more in-depth information about the Configuration Management system in Drupal 8, you can check the handbook pages for Configuration API.

 - It's strongly recommended that you do a database-dump before each synchronization of the staging and the active directory.
 The database-dump "could save your life" on a potential needed rollback-strategy.

 - Try to change the active configuration on your site by changing files in a module's config/install directory.

 This will NOT work because Drupal will only read from that directory when the module is installed.

 To edit "live" you'd need to use drush config-edit